slack-ruby/slack-ruby-bot-server/README.md

 ## What is this?

 A library that contains a web server and a RESTful [Grape](http://github.com/ruby-grape/grape) API serving a Slack bot to multiple teams.
-Use in conjunction with [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) to build a complete Slack bot service, or [slack-ruby-bot-server-rtm](https://github.com/slack-ruby/slack-ruby-bot-server-rtm) to build a Class RealTime Slack bot.
+Use in conjunction with [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) to build a complete Slack bot service, or [slack-ruby-bot-server-rtm](https://github.com/slack-ruby/slack-ruby-bot-server-rtm) to build a (legacy) Classic RealTime Slack bot.
 Your customers can use a Slack button to install the bot.

 ## Stable Release